mayank95b/Docker-with-Flask-REST-API/README.md

                    ]
 ## Docker Concept

-- Docker is a platform for developers and sysadmins to build, run, and share applications with containers.
-The use of containers to deploy applications is called containerization.
-Containers are not new, but their use for easily deploying applications is.
+- Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package

 - Docker is a popular virtualization tool that replicates a specific operating environment on top of a host OS.
 Each environment is called a container.